crossplane/crossplane/design/design-doc-composition.md

-When an application is modelled as a Kubernetes custom resource - for example a `Wordpress` resource - Crossplane's goal is to use said resource to render one or more lower level resources that will actually trigger a deployment of Wordpress.
+When an application is modelled as a Kubernetes custom resource - for example a `Wordpress` resource - Crossplane's goal is to use said resource to render one or more lower level resources that will actually deploy Wordpress.
 Crossplane may for example render a `MySQLInstance`, a `Deployment`, and a `Service`.
 This process is known as reconciliation; the input resource is reconciled with the output resources.
 It's also an example of composition; the `Wordpress` is reconciled by composing resources in the Kubernetes API, as opposed to being reconciled by orchestrating an external system.

 The composition of a Crossplane application depends on two inputs; the custom resource that represents the application and a template for the outputs.
 The